laristra/flecsi/flecsi/developer-guide.md

 and data requirements.
-Current support includes multi-dimensional mesh topology, mesh geometry, and mesh adjacency information, n-dimensional hashed-tree data structures, graph partitioning interfaces, and dependency closures, e.g., to identify data dependencies between distributed-memory address spaces.
+Current support includes multi-dimensional mesh topology, mesh geometry, and mesh adjacency information, n-dimensional hashed-tree data structures, graph partitioning interfaces, and dependency closures (to identify data dependencies between distributed-memory address spaces).

 FleCSI also introduces a functional programming model with control, execution, and data abstractions that are consistent state-of-the-art